Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Text/samples/Sample1_AnalyzeText_LanguageDetection.md

 }
 ```

-To detect the language of a document, call `AnalyzeText` on the `TextClient`, which returns a `AnalyzeTextLanguageDetectionResult` object with the name of the language, a confidence score, and more.
+To detect the language of a document, call `AnalyzeText` on the `TextAnalysisClient`, which returns a `AnalyzeTextLanguageDetectionResult` object with the name of the language, a confidence score, and more.

-If the country where a document originates from is known, you can aid the language detection model if you call `AnalyzeText` on the `TextClient` while passing the documents as an `IEnumerable<LanguageInput>` parameter, having set the `CountryHint` property on each `LanguageInput` object accordingly.
+If the country where a document originates from is known, you can aid the language detection model if you call `AnalyzeText` on the `TextAnalysisClient` while passing the documents as an `IEnumerable<LanguageInput>` parameter, having set the `CountryHint` property on each `LanguageInput` object accordingly.

 ```C# Snippet:Sample1_AnalyzeText_LanguageDetection_CountryHint
 string documentA =